atom-box/notes/elm-my-flashtalk.md

 	10 + 4 + 4
 	Learning + Refining + Wild-success

-	The course was more plodding than heroic, with a few intuitive leaps.
+	The course (to success) was more plodding than heroic, with a few intuitive leaps.

 	And now the napkin trick.